If you want to figure out the prime empirical evidence of benefits that big data has brought, there is no greater example than Healthcare.

-With the introduction of wearable devices and healthcare applications, people now can have clear picture of their own health and live healthier lifestyle.
-To be more specific, smart phones and some wearable devices enable users to measure how far you walk in a day or plan a healthy diet for you.
+With the introduction of wearable devices and healthcare applications, people now can have a clear picture of their own health and live a healthier lifestyle.
+To be more specific, smartphones and some wearable devices enable users to measure how far you walk in a day or plan a healthy diet for you.

 - Read more: Wearable Devices in Healthcare and Wellness